 Geography at GCSE builds on many of the units of work studied at KS3 as well as investigating some new topics, whilst continuing to make students aware of current geographical events and honing the skills required for further study.
 Anchoring all of this is the mantra of 'becoming a better Geographer'.
-In practice this means that students will not merely recognise that it is raining outside.
-Instead they will recognise that there is a low-pressure system in the air bringing cumulonimbus clouds and heavy rain.
-This may lead to flooding because humans have built on floodplains which are formed by successive flooding and deposition of sediment.
-This flooding has significant effects on the lives of people, the economy and the environment.
 In essence, gaining a deeper interest, so that they may be fully informed, aware and pro-active about the issues that they will face now and in the future.

-During the course you will investigate these topics using a range of resources, fieldwork, making models, geographical information systems, sketches as well as many others.
-There will obviously be some note taking!
+During the course you will investigate these topics using a range of resources, fieldwork, making models, geographical computer programs, sketches as well as many others.